 In this model the orbitals involved in carbon-carbon bonding are considered to be hybrids or mixtures of atomic orbitals.
 If carbon forms four bonds (and it does) then four bonding orbitals are needed.
-Carbon has available orbitals in the second (n = 2) quantum shell: the 2s, 2px, 2pv, and 2pz.
-In an isolated carbon atom there are two full (2s and one 2p) and two half-filled (the other two 2p) atomic orbitals.
-When the carbon atoms form a bond these orbitals are somehow mysteriously transformed into four new bonding orbitals, which are called sp hybrid orbitals because they are a mixture of an s and three p orbitals.
-These sp orbitals exist only in the context of bonded carbon; they are not present in isolated carbon atoms.
+Carbon has available orbitals in the second (n = 2) quantum shell: the 2s, 2px, 2py, and 2pz.
+In an isolated carbon atom there is a full 2s orbital and two half-filled p orbitals.
+When the carbon atoms form a bond, these orbitals are somehow mysteriously transformed into four new bonding orbitals, which are called sp3 hybrid orbitals because they are a mixture of an s and three p orbitals.
+These sp3 orbitals exist only in the context of bonded carbon; they are not present in isolated carbon atoms.
 They spring into existence when one carbon atom interacts with another atom to form a bond; they are generated through the interaction.
-In the case of carbon the four electron clouds (bonds) move as far apart as possible to minimize the repulsions between them, adopting a tetrahedral configuration $(\rightarrow)$ .
+In the case of carbon the four electron clouds (bonds) move as far apart as possible to minimize the repulsions between them, adopting a tetrahedral configuration (\rightarrow).